theanine3D/overte-addons/README.md

 ## Day/Night System
 ![Animated GIF of cloudy night sky](https://puu.sh/JmXAk/f76f74bd4a.gif)

 This is a scripted day/night system for  [Overte](https://overte.org/).
 Once placed in the scene, it will automatically modify the sky/zone/lighting throughout the scene, based on your local time of day.

-Currently, it only supports local client time, so the appearance of the scene will differ based on the time zone of every individual connecting to the domain. (ie. a visitor from Asia might see nighttime, but someone in N. America will see daytime).
+Note: currently, the script only supports local client time, so the appearance of the scene will differ based on the time zone of every individual connecting to the domain. (ie. a visitor from Asia might see nighttime, but someone in N. America will see daytime).
+This may change in the future.

 ###### INSTALLATION:
 To add this day/night system to your scene:
-- You should delete* any existing zone entities in your scene, as they'll override the one created by this script.
+- You should delete any existing zone entities in your scene, as they'll override the one created by this script.
   - (Note: this step can skipped if you customized the script and set variable "useCustomZone" to false, as described below in the Customization section.
 However, most people should follow this step.)
 - In Overte, go into Edit -> Import Entities (.json) From a URL
 - Copy/paste [this link](https://theanine3d.github.io/DayNight_System/skyDayNight_Dome.json) into the text box that pops up, and press OK.